Abisko-Abiskojaure, The King's Trail

 When you have just over 3 km to go to the Abiskojaure Cabins, the stream runs into Lake Ábeskojávri.
 To get to the Abiskojaure Cabins, you leave the King's Trail and cross the stream Kamajåkka via a suspension bridge.
 Those carrying a tent but who do not wish to pitch it at the cabins should continue a few kilometres on the King’s Trail to leave the national park.
 The whole hiking stretch is in Abisko National Park.

 Easy-to-walk path with occasional plankways.

 Abisko is about 100 km from Kiruna.
 Both a road (the E10) and a railway lead here.
-The nearest train station is called Abisko Tourist Station.
-From it, the gateway to the King’s Trail, the Mountain Station and Abisko Visitor Centre are all in walking distance.
+The nearest train station is called Abisko Turiststation.
+From it, the gateway to the King’s Trail, the Abisko Turiststation and Abisko Visitor Centre are all in walking distance.
 There are several other trails in the national park.